Regulations for Contract Research

 Separate Accounting Methods

-At Heidelberg University separate accounting methods are used for economic and non-economic activities based on restrictions resulting from the competition rules of the European Union (EU), according to article 87 of the EC agreement.
+At Heidelberg University separate accounting methods are used for economic and non-economic activities based on restrictions resulting from the competition rules of the European Union (EU), according to Article 107 TFEU.

 Keeping separate books for the costs and financing of these activities is intended to make apparent and prevent public budgetary funds of universities or research institutions from subsidising services or research projects on behalf of or for private companies or that private suppliers gain a competitive advantage through the acquisition of “cheap” scientific services.
 (For greater detail, see the Community Framework for State Aid for Research and Development and Innovation [2006/C 323/01]).